-Nikka Coffey Grain Whisky is a sweet whisky with a mash bill that is mostly corn, with some malted barley.
+Nikka Coffey Grain Whisky (named after Aeneas Coffey) is a sweet whisky with a mash bill that is mostly corn, with some malted barley.
 This whisky is distilled in a Coffey still, which was imported from Scotland in 1963.
-This type of still is renowned for producing grain spirits with high alcohol content while retaining the aroma and flavours of the original grains.
+This type of still is renowned for producing grain spirits with high alcohol content while retaining the aroma and flavors of the original grains.

 This strong whisky has a nose including vanilla, spices, herbs, and corn.
 The palate is mostly vanilla, syrup, malted barley, caramel, oak, and fruit (melons and grapefruit).
 The finish is long and features a corn aftertaste.

-The use of a smaller than normal pot stills helps to give the spirit a deep, rich flavour that whisky drinkers love.
-The aroma of the 12 year old is strong in florals, cinnamon, apple, peach, and tropical fruits.
+The use of smaller than normal pot stills helps to give the spirit a deep, rich flavor that whisky drinkers love.
+The aroma of the 12-year-old is strong in florals, cinnamon, apple, peach, and tropical fruits.
 The palate has plenty of vanilla, citrus, and spice.

-There is a lingering cedar wood flavour from the oak barrels used.
+There is a lingering cedar wood flavor from the oak barrels used.
 This is an outstanding whisky and a great introduction to Japanese whisky.
-If you appreciate the flavours of the 12 year old, try the 18 year old.
+If you appreciate the flavors of the 12-year-old, try the 18-year-old.
 It has a wonderful palate with dark fruits, raisins and apricots.
-The ex-sherry barrels give it a rich flavour.
+The ex-sherry barrels give it a rich flavor.

-Akashi has a long history in distillation, being owned by a family which has been making alcohol for more than 300 years.
-Although White Oak Whisky has the honour of holding Japan’s first whisky license (issued in 1919), the family didn’t produce any premium whisky under the brand until 1984.
+Akashi White Oak Distillery has a long history of distillation, being owned by a family that has been making alcohol for more than 300 years.
+Although White Oak Whisky has the honor of holding Japan’s first whisky license (issued in 1919), the family didn’t produce any premium whisky under the brand until 1984.

 Akashi White Oak Blended whisky is heavily influenced by traditional Scottish grain whiskies.
-It is a lightly peated whisky with a delicious flavour that includes malt, vanilla, oak, and black cherry.
-The time in ex-bourbon barrels and Japanese shochu casks gives it a rich flavour and plenty of character.
+It is a lightly peated whisky with a delicious flavor that includes malt, vanilla, oak, and black cherry.
+The time in ex-bourbon barrels and Japanese shochu casks gives it a rich flavor and plenty of character.
 This distillery also produces an incredible single malt worth tracking down.